 LCI acquired the rights to manufacture Level Up, an innovative automatic hydraulic leveling system for fifth-wheels, providing both front-to-rear and side-to-side leveling to protect the chassis.
 In 2010, there were no RVs that were manufactured with an automatic leveling system.
 In 2016, it is almost the standard or optional across the board.

 LCI acquired EZ-Ride and Sellers Corporations and began producing E-Z Cruise rubber suspension systems to dramatically reduce road shock and vibrations on motorhomes.
 The acquisition of Sellers marked LCI’s entry into the motorized chassis modification market.

-LCI acquired M&M Fabricators to grow and diversify products into the RV motorhome and specialty markets.
+LCI acquired M&M Fabricators & M-Tech to grow and diversify products into the RV motorhome and bus chassis modification business.

 Introduced Solera Awning Line

-Acquired towable RV chassis and slide-out mechanism operation from Dexter Chassis Group
+LCI Acquires towable chassis and slide-out mechanism from Dexter Chassis Group.

 LCI acquired Amerimax and launched an innovative line of RV entry door products developed from combined Amerimax and LCI technology.

 LCI acquired Agile Resources to expand its thermoforming product production in the Midwest and to further expand plastic production for specialty markets.